GoogleChrome/chrome-extensions-samples/push-guestbook/README.md

 ## How to enable push messaging:

 * Upload the app in <code>$PROJECT\_ROOT/guestbook-app</code> to the Chrome Web Store.
-* Go to the Chrome Web Store, click the "gear" icon, and choose "Developer Dashboard".
+** When you go to the Chrome Web Store, Click the "gear" icon, and choose "Developer Dashboard".
-* click "Add new item"
+** click "Add new item"
-* Download it back to your browser, and click the icon to open the main window. it should have a message like "The last Guestbook message was".
+* Download he app back to your browser.
-* Don't launch the client app until the server is running, and you have done the startpush command in the browser.
-It registers with the server.
+* Don't launch the client app yet!
+Wait until the server is running, and you have navigated to localhost:8080/startpush and authorized your appserver to send messages.
+The client registers with the server on startup.
 If you do end up starting the client app too early, you can try first killling it from the chrome://extensions page, and if that doesn't work, you can restart the dev_appserver with the --clear_datastore argument.
 * Navigate to <code>http://localhost:8080/startpush</code> and login with the account with push.
-You should only have to do this once, not every time. message permission
+You should only have to do this once, not every time.
-* Now launch the push messaging sample app
+* Launch the push messaging sample app.
+It should have a message like "The last Guestbook message was "..."
-* Send push messages <code>http://localhost:8080</code>
+* Send push messages <code>http://localhost:8080</code> by signing the guestbook web page.
+After you leave a message and press sign, the server will send the push message.
 * You should now see the payload of the push message appear in the push guestbook app.

 ## APIs